OpenSILEX/opensilex-docker-compose/db_dockerized/README.md

  ⠿ Container opensilex-docker-opensilexapp  Started                                                                                                                                              0.4s
 Waiting for mongo to listen on 27017...
-Waiting for rdf4j to listen on 8080...
-Waiting for opensilex to listen on 8081.. sleeping sleeping sleeping
+Waiting for rdf4j to listen on 8080... sleeping sleeping
 [wait until it starts]